 As it stands, however, the environmental benefits are just on paper.
 They don’t really translate to real-life applications.

 Even then, if you decided to just forego having it laundered, the Buffy still doesn’t have the features of a good quality comforter as we discussed above.

-Not only will they offer better performance in terms of fluffiness and thermal properties, but they can be washed and dried at home.
+They offer better performance in terms of fluffiness and thermal properties.
+And you can wash a regular comforter at home.

 If the thought of having a cover made of eucalyptus intrigues you, just buy a duvet cover made of eucalyptus!

 If you have a hard time finding one other than the duvet shown in the link above, try searching for a “lyocell” duvet cover.